 This is a question we frequently encounter on our forum, and with good reason.
 One of the most important things you can do in law school admissions is to plan ahead.
 If you signed up for an LSAT prep course that doesn’t begin for a while, you’re probably wondering if you can do anything in the meantime.

 But, before we tell you to spend another couple hundred bucks on study aids, let’s make things clear.
-Our LSAT courses—Full-Length, Live Online, or On Demand—are designed for students who have no prior experience with the test.
+Our LSAT courses are designed for students who have no prior experience with the test.
 Many of our students do, of course, but your instructor will not expect you to know what the contrapositive is.
-In fact, we don’t even expect you to know how to read.
-OK, we sort of do, barely.
 We make a tremendous amount of LSAT prep material available to our course students.
 You have access to lessons, homework, practice tests, and even course supplements and additional lectures.
 Your Online Student Center has such a wealth of resources available to you that it’s likely you won’t even make it through everything.
 With that being said, you don’t need to invest in “additional” materials to help with your studies.

-With all that said, studying on your own before your LSAT course begin—if done right—can help quite a bit.
-You will pick up the material faster.
-Homework will probably not take as long since you’ll be familiar with some of the conceptual material covered in it.
-You will feel more confident in class.
+However, studying on your own before your LSAT course begin—if done right—can help quite a bit.
+You will pick up the material faster and get through Homework a lot quicker since you’ll be familiar with come of the conceptual material it goes over.
 You have the chance to take practice tests earlier than your classmates, giving you more time to figure out where your weaknesses lie.
 Plus, you cannot predict how quickly your score will improve.
 The earlier you start preparing, the better prepared and more relaxed you will feel in the end.